Uniswap/docs/versioned_docs/version-V3/guides/swaps/single-swaps.md

         // Transfer the specified amount of DAI to this contract.
         TransferHelper.safeTransferFrom(DAI, msg.sender, address(this), amountInMaximum);

-        // Approve the router to spend the specifed `amountInMaximum` of DAI.
+        // Approve the router to spend the specified `amountInMaximum` of DAI.
-        // In production, you should choose the maximum amount to spend based on oracles or other data sources to acheive a better swap.
+        // In production, you should choose the maximum amount to spend based on oracles or other data sources to achieve a better swap.
         TransferHelper.safeApprove(DAI, address(swapRouter), amountInMaximum);

         ISwapRouter.ExactOutputSingleParams memory params =